Firoza Begum (singer): Personal life

 On 28 March 1956, Feroza Begum married Kamal Dasgupta (who converted to Islam before the marriage and took the name Kamal Uddin Ahmed), a singer, composer, and lyricist.
 Kamal died on 20 July 1974.
 Two of their three sons, Hamin Ahmed and late Shafin Ahmed are musicians.
-They are members of the rock band Miles.
+They were members of the rock band Miles.

 Death

 Firoza Begum died on 9 September 2014 in Apollo Hospital, Dhaka due to heart and kidney problems.